fluxninja/aperture/docs/content/use-cases/quota-scheduler/external-rate-limiting.md

 ## Policy Key Concepts

-The policy operates around a set of core components within the [`quota_scheduler`], each serving a specific function in the overall rate limiting process.
+The policy operates around a set of core components within the `quota_scheduler`, each serving a specific function in the overall rate limiting process.

 - [`selectors`](../../concepts/flow-control/selector.md) define the rules that
-  decide how these components should select flows for processing.
+  decide how components should select flows for requests processing.
 - [`control point`](../../concepts/flow-control/selector.md) can be considered
   as a critical checkpoint in code or data plane, a strategically placed spot where flow control decisions are applied.
 Developers define these points